Responsive Web Design vs. Adaptive Web Design

 - RWD page layout is defined via a grid format with rows, columns, and breakpoints

 - The same app code is sent from the server, regardless of the requesting device

-- At the user’s device, the RWD grid collapses and rearranges according to predermined sequence to meet a given viewport’s dimensions
+- At the user’s device, the RWD grid collapses and rearranges according to a predetermined sequence to meet a given viewport’s dimensions

 Responsive web design can be effective but is difficult to do well.
-RWD apps must balance the rich functionality desired for desktop usage with the ability to function on the smaller, less poweful mobile devices.
+RWD apps must balance the rich functionality desired for desktop users with the ability to function on smaller, less powerful mobile devices.
 Thus, compromises must be made.
 If an app is clearly made with desktop users in mind, with all the bells and whistles that come with today’s immersive web experiences, it’s likely to fail on mobile because it’s too slow, too busy, or too difficult to use.